 Many health insurance policies will cover some or all of the costs of meth addiction treatment.
-To determine if your policy will cover the cost of addiction treatment, contact both your insurance provider and the rehab center you would like to attend.
+To determine if your policy will cover addiction treatment costs, contact your insurance provider and the rehab center you would like to attend.

-Even when someone doesn’t have insurance or their insurance won’t cover rehab costs, there are often other payment options available.
-For example, some rehab centers are able to work with new patients to create flexible payment plans.
+Even when someone doesn’t have insurance, or their insurance won’t cover rehab costs, other payment options are still available.
+For example, some rehab centers can work with new patients to create flexible payment plans.

-The Orlando Recovery Center is located just minutes from downtown Orlando, and nearby airport and interstate access make it easy to travel for treatment.
+Orlando Recovery Center Drug and Alcohol Rehab is just minutes from downtown Orlando.
+Nearby airport and interstate access make it easy to travel for treatment.
 Our 93-bed addiction rehab facility is nestled beside the beautiful Lake Ellenor, which provides scenic, calming views throughout each client’s stay.

 Our full continuum of care is complemented by a wide range of supportive services, including nutritional counseling, case management, fitness therapy, life skills training and more.
 We also offer a variety of amenities and recreational activities, such as:

-Meth addiction can be difficult to recover from alone, but professional help is available at the Orlando Recovery Center.
-Reach out to one of our caring representatives today to learn more about meth addiction treatment programs, begin the admission process and take the first step toward lasting recovery.
+Meth addiction can be difficult to recover from alone.
+Nevertheless, professional help is available at Orlando Recovery Center Drug and Alcohol Rehab.
+Reach out to one of our caring Recovery Advocates today to learn more about meth addiction treatment programs, begin the admission process and take the first step toward lasting recovery.